 Movies and Film in Boulder County

-Fridays & Saturdays: The nonprofit Backdoor Theater in Nederland is a 260-seat film venue that screens first-run, foreign and classic movies most Fridays and Saturdays at 7pm.
+Fridays & Saturdays: Watch first-run, foreign and classic movies most Fridays and Saturdays at 7pm at Nederland’s nonprofit film venue.
 Admission is only $6 for adults and $3 for kids, and concessions start at 50 cents.
 At Nederland Community Center, 740 Highway 72 North.
-Sign up at www.backdoortheater.org to get a weekly email schedule.
+Sign up at www.backdoortheater.org to get a weekly email.

 The “Boe,” a plush, 60-seat art-house theater at Dairy Arts Center, is outfitted with stadium seating and surround sound.
 It screens high-quality cinema Wednesday through Sunday, including indie films and live broadcasts of opera and ballet.
 On Fridays, “FNWeird” (Friday Night Weird) offers “a dose of the unusual.”
 2590 Walnut St. www.thedairy.org.